What you will learn:

 Vertical planter

-perfect for small balconies, stable structure, different cultivation levels
+Perfect for small balconies, with a stable structure and different cultivation levels.

 Effective strategies